-The query yields one line for each city, including those that are neither capitals, nor located at a river.
+The query yields at least one line for each city, including those that are neither capitals, nor located at some river(s).
 These can be removed by adding FILTER (bound(?C) || bound(?R)).

 The second solution applies the solution of (a):